riverlane/deltaflow-on-artiq/docs/index.rst

 test them on an emulated backend of the popular |ARTIQ|_ control system.
 You can find the corresponding github repo `here <https://github.com/riverlane/deltaflow-on-artiq>`_.

-Please find below an architectual diagram that addresses all components individually and provide their relations:
+Please find below an architectural diagram that addresses all components individually and provide their relations:

 .. image:: figs/deltaflow_overview.png